Nitrite & nitrate in RAS aquculture are key variables for the control and optimisation of the biofilter to avoid toxic build-up.

 - Nitrate is much less toxic than either ammonia or nitrite.
 However, high concentrations and long exposure times can reduce animal growth and decrease survival.
 As explained below, nitrate accumulation imust be dealt with in closed-loop systems.
 On the other hand, when hydrogen sulphide formation is a problem, maintaining higher nitrate levels can be beneficial.

 When nitrite becomes a problem

 - Nitrite problems can arise in closed culture systems due to insufficient, inefficient management and malfunctioning filtration systems.

-- If nitrite levels exceed that which resident bacteria can rapidly convert to nitrate, a build–up of nitrite occurs, and brown blood disease is a risk.
+- If nitrite levels exceed that which resident bacteria can rapidly convert to nitrate, a build–up of nitrite occurs, creating the risk of brown blood disease.